symfony/symfony-docs/reference/configuration/debug.rst

 **type**: ``integer`` **default**: ``1``

-Configures the minimum tree depth where we are guaranteed to clone all the items.
+Configures the minimum tree depth until which all items are guaranteed to be cloned.
 After this depth is reached, only ``max_items`` items will be cloned.
-The default value is ``1``, which is consistent with older Symfony versions.
+The default value is ``1``, which is consistentcwith older Symfony versions.

 .. versionadded:: 3.4
     The ``min_depth`` option was introduced in Symfony 3.4.